fedevgonzalez/youtube-to-w2g/README.md

   [![Manifest](https://img.shields.io/badge/Manifest-V3-green?style=flat-square)](https://developer.chrome.com/docs/extensions/mv3/)
 </div>

+## 📖 Why This Exists

+You know that moment when you're watching YouTube and find *the perfect* video to share with your friends on Watch2Gether?
+Yeah, me too.
+The whole copy URL → switch tabs → paste → hope it works thing got old real fast.

+So I built Y2W – a simple Chrome extension that adds a "Y2W" button right in the YouTube player.
+One click and boom, your video is in the W2G room.
+No more tab juggling!

-## 📋 Overview
+## 📋 What is Y2W?

-YouTube to Watch2Gether (Y2W) is a Chrome extension that adds a convenient "Send to W2G" button directly to YouTube videos.
-Share videos with your Watch2Gether room instantly without copying URLs or switching tabs!
+YouTube to Watch2Gether (Y2W) is a Chrome extension that seamlessly integrates with YouTube.
+It's literally just a button that does one thing really well: sends videos to your Watch2Gether room instantly.

 ### ✨ Features

-- 🎬 **One-Click Sharing**: Send any YouTube video to your W2G room instantly
-- 🔄 **Seamless Integration**: Button appears naturally in the YouTube player
-- 🎯 **Smart Positioning**: Works with all YouTube layouts (default, theater, fullscreen)
+- 🎬 **One-Click Magic**: See video → Click button → Video appears in W2G.
+That's it!
+- 🔄 **Feels Native**: The button looks like it belongs there (because it does)
+- 🎯 **Works Everywhere**: Theater mode? ✓ Fullscreen? ✓ Mobile view? ✓ We got you
-- 🔐 **Secure**: Your API credentials are stored locally in Chrome's secure storage
+- 🔐 **Your Keys, Your Rules**: Everything stays in your browser's secure storage
-- ⚡ **Lightweight**: Minimal performance impact, only active on YouTube
+- ⚡ **Zero Bloat**: So lightweight you'll forget it's there (until you need it)

 ## 🚀 Installation

-### From Chrome Web Store (Coming Soon)
+### From Chrome Web Store (Coming Soon™️)
-The extension will be available on the Chrome Web Store soon!
+I'm working on getting this bad boy approved.
+Chrome reviews take time, but hey, good things come to those who wait! 🤞

 ### Manual Installation (Developer Mode)